hass123uk/product-explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the Type Script flag provided.
 For the README related to the Create React app see the file README_CreateReactApp within this project.

+## UI Framework

+[Material-UI](https://material-ui.com) components, styling solution, icons, theme and html normalizer is used for the design of the application.

 ## Architecture design decisions documentation

 Architecture Decision Records are used in order to document the architectural decisions that were made during the implementation of this platform.